AdobeDocs/campaign-classic.en/help/installation/using/deploying-an-instance.md

 ### Publication modes {#publication-modes}

 The lower section of the wizard enables you to select the publication options of public resources and images.
-These options are also available for Web forms and surveys.

 The following publication modes are available: